Establishment of breastfeeding: Feedback Inhibitor of Lactation (FIL)

 In contrast to prolactin and oxytocin, FIL poses an inhibitory effect on milk synthesis.
 It gradually reduces the amount of milk produced by suspending the milk secretion when the frequency of breastfeeding is lowered.
 This guarantees the production of a proper volume of milk, thereby avoiding overfilling the breast with milk.
 In short, the level of FIL rises during the accumulation of milk to slow down milk secretion.
 While breast is emptier, FIL level drops to allow the milk production.

 Process of breastfeeding

-Techniques are required to facilitate and maintain good-quality breastfeeding, and weaning.
-Good breastfeeding practice benefits both children and mothers.
+Breastfeeding is a skill both mother and baby must learn.
+Good breastfeeding techniques can make establishing, maintaining, and weaning easier, more enjoyable, and reduce discomfort or complications.

 Before breastfeeding

-Nipples can be pressed with sanitized hands to allow milk retained in the last feeding to flow out, following by cleaning it with warm water.
-To clear the blockage of mammary glands and further facilitate milk secretion, breasts can be kneaded or have their sides swept with a wooden comb.
+Wear comfortable, accessible clothing such as a top that unbuttons easily.
+Find a comfortable, safe, relaxing position and environment for mother and baby.
+This maybe facilitated by the use of pillows, a chair or bed, footstool, or other aids.
+Gather everything needed during a breastfeeding session and place them within reach.
+Helpful items may include a drink, snacks, burp cloths, or entertainment such as a book or the tv remote.

+To encourage let-down (milk ejection reflex) a mother may warm her breasts with warm cloth for example.
+She can use gentle stimulation techniques such as softly rolling her nipples between her fingers, softly massaging her breasts towards the nipple.
+Relaxing, focusing on her baby and not her letdown, and following a routine can also help.

+There is no need to clean the breasts before feeding.
+Only wash breasts with soap and water when bathing or showering.
+Air dry or gently pat dry with a towel after showering, nipples do not need ‘toughening up’.